michelgokan/NFV-Inspector/README.md

 ## Introduction
+NFV-Inspector is a systematic VNF profiling and analysis platform, designed for NFV researchers and engineers.
+**Documentation, guides and tutorials are under prepration.**

 ## Getting Started
 ## Setup your test environment
 In order to install OpenStack, I wrote a complete guide in DOCS folder: https://github.com/michelgokan/nfv-inspector/tree/master/docs/openstack-installation-guide